Short Term Disability

 Why Short-Term Disability is Essential for Federal Employees

-🚨 Key Statistics:
+Key Statistics:

-Federal employees often do not have employer-sponsored Short-Term Disability Insurance, leaving a major gap in their financial protection.
+Federal employees often DO NOT have employer-sponsored Short-Term Disability Insurance, leaving a major gap in their financial protection.

 How Short-Term Disability Insurance Works